 Am I able to predict the creative process of other people? — No.

-All I can do as a manager is to determine what is important to do at the moment and communicate that to the final executor.
+All I can do as a manager is to determine what is important to do at the moment and communicate that to the person who’ll actually do it.

 That’s when I started using task prioritization instead of deadlines.